The Double Your Sustainability Blog

 What to Do When Your EcoVadis Documents Are Not Accepted? - featuring a large question mark icon.

-It’s one of the most common and frustrating parts of the EcoVadis assessment: you upload what you believe is the perfect piece of evidence, only for it to be rejected.
+It’s one of the most common and frustrating parts of the EcoVadis assessment: you uploaded what you thought was a perfect piece of evidence, only to find out it was rejected when you received your EcoVadis scorecard.
 The good news is that this is almost always a simple, fixable problem.
 A "document not accepted" error is rarely a judgement on your sustainability efforts, but a mismatch with the platform's strict rules.

 The issue typically boils down to one of two things: a technical problem with the file itself or the platform, or an analytical problem where your evidence doesn't match what the analyst needs to see.
 This guide is a quick checklist to help you diagnose and fix the issue.